 Therefore, if you supply goods and services for business purposes and do not have a provision for claiming interest on late payments in your terms of business you can rely on the above Act to claim both interest and compensation.
 In summary it allows a business to:

 The exact amount of compensation that can be claimed varies depending on the value of your invoice:

-Do I have to include something on my invoices to claim interest?
+Do I have to include something in my terms or invoices to claim interest?